javier123454321/economic_equilibrium/README.md

 The javascript is structured into snippets refered to as widgets in the application.
 These have a mixture of business logic and presentation logic.
 Further work on this would target these to get greater separation of concerns.

 Ths sass files use a utility-first approach inspired by Tailwind css.
 I know that it can be controversial to put what seems like render logic on the markup, but this approach has proven to be one of the best ways to get consistent results in the application.
 A great article on separation of concerns between html and css by the author of Tailwind is [here](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).

-### Functionality

-The app is meant to show the relationship of supply and demand.
-It is light on visuals still, but it renders the linear equations that produce the output.
-The app reads and renders the values dynamically.

 ### Accesibility